Tsuribori/virt2vmx/README.md

 # virt2vmx

 Convert libvirt domain XML to VMX format.
-At current stage the project is meant to be a quick tool for importing qemu-kvm VMs to VMWare infrastructure, not a comprehensive converting tool.
+At current stage the project is meant to be a quick tool for importing qemu-kvm VMs to VMware infrastructure, not a comprehensive converting tool.

 ## Requirements

 For VM disk conversion `qemu-img` command is required.
+Also Java LTS (8 or 11) to run the jar.

 ## Installation